 If you are lucky enough to see turtles, give them their space and don’t harass them – admire them from a distance only.
 Also, make sure not to snorkel further around from Black Rock as it is prone to rip tides.

-Spend some time relaxing on this gorgeous beach when you get tired of snorkeling, and stroll the coastal path in front of the resorts, admiring the beautifully manicured tropical gardens – you may even spot penguins and flamingos which live at one of the resorts here.
+Spend some time relaxing on this gorgeous beach when you get tired of snorkeling, and stroll the coastal path in front of the resorts, admiring the beautifully manicured tropical gardens – you may even spot penguins and flamingos that live at one of the resorts here.

-There are numerous spots you can grab lunch including Hula Grill and Monkeypod Kitchen.
+There are numerous spots you can grab lunch including Hula Grill and Monkeypod Kitchen

 Maui Itinerary Day 7: Hike the Waihee Ridge Trail and Visit Kapalua Bay Beach